Delicate (Taylor Swift song): Release

 The music video of "Delicate" premiered at the 2018 iHeartRadio Music Awards on March 11.
-Following the video's premiere, Big Machine and Republic Records released the song to US hot adult contemporary radio stations on March 12, and US contemporary hit radio on March 13, as Reputations fourth pop radio single.
+Following the video's premiere, Big Machine Records and Republic Records released the song to US hot adult contemporary radio stations on March 12, and US contemporary hit radio on March 13, as Reputations fourth pop radio single.
 (Note: "Delicate" was Reputations fourth single released to US pop and adult contemporary radio stations.
 Another single from Reputation, "New Year's Day", was released to US country radio before "Delicate".)
 Swift released another music video for the song—shot in a vertical format—exclusively on Spotify for users in the United States, the United Kingdom, Sweden, and Latin America, on March 30, 2018.
 It was available on YouTube for audiences worldwide on May 15.
 In Europe, "Delicate" was available for digital download in Germany on March 12, and to Italian and UK radio stations on April 20, 2018.

 As part of the Spotify Singles series, Swift recorded a stripped-down version of "Delicate" using acoustic guitars in place of the original version's synthesizers.
 The version was released alongside Swift's cover of Earth, Wind & Fire's "September" as a two-track extended play (EP) on April 13, 2018, by Spotify.
 Two official remixes supported "Delicate": one by Sawyr and Ryan Tedder, available on May 25, and the other by Seeb, available on June 8, 2018.
+In December 2025, in the Dolby Atmos remaster of Reputation on Apple Music, "Delicate" had a lyric change, from "oh damn, never seen that color blue" to "goddamn, never seen that color blue".